MIDS-scaling-up/v3/week01/hw/Readme.md

 # HW 1: Installing JetPack and Docker

+# DRAFT - Updating for Jetson Nano

 ## 1. Nvidia JetPack SDK
-JetPack is an SDK that basically contains everything needed for deep learning and AI applications in a handy package bundle containing the OS for for the Xavier.
-Installation on the Xavier requires downloading and flashing the image to a MicroSD card.
+JetPack is an SDK that basically contains everything needed for deep learning and AI applications in a handy package bundle containing the OS for for the Nano.
+Installation on the Nano requires downloading and flashing the image to a MicroSD card.

-We are working on sourcing discount codes for the Jetson Xavier NX Developer Kit and hope to have them available the week before classes start.
+We are working on sourcing discount codes for the Jetson Nano Developer Kit and hope to have them available the week before classes start.
 For details on set up see [homework 1](week01/hw):
+TODO: need list here
  1. [Jetson Xavier NX Developer Kit](https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit), or try [arrow]( https://www.arrow.com/en/products/945-83518-0000-000/nvidia)
  2. MicroSD card (64GB minimum size)
  3. USB MicroSD card reader